deltachat/deltachat-pages/_posts/2021-02-04-ios-is-catching-up.md

   the image will be shown above the input field where you can add some text and finally tap the send-button.

-- In the same way, you can **add some description to documents or files**
+- In the same way, you can add some description to **videos, gif, documents** or **files**

-Moreover you can have a closer look at a draft by tapping on it.
-A large preview opens which is especially useful for documents to double check the file you are about to send.
+- Moreover, you can have a closer look at a draft by tapping on it.
+  A **large preview** opens which is especially useful for documents to double check the file you are about to send.

-The preview allows even basic editing, like **drawing on images** or **cutting videos**.
-To enable editing you find a **edit button** in the upper right corner.
+- The preview allows even basic editing, like **drawing on images** or **cutting videos**.
+  To enable editing, use the **edit button** in the upper right corner of the preview.

 ![Screenshots of iOS image sending options](../assets/blog/2021-02-04-edit-image.png)

 ### What else?